-Cancellation Policy: Withdrawal from the workshop 30 days before the session start date will receive a refund, minus a $100 processing fee.
-No refunds will be given for cancellations made less than 30 days before a workshop start date.
+Cancellation Policy: No refunds will be given for cancellations for this workshop.
 If the workshop is canceled due to insufficient enrollment, the entire class will be fully refunded.
 The George Eastman Museum is not responsible for airline ticket cancellation costs or fees.

-Location and Scheduling: The workshop is held at the George Eastman Museum, 900 East Avenue, Rochester, NY, and Letchworth State Park, Castile, NY.
-Directions to the museum can be found here.
+Location and Scheduling: Session begins at 9 a.m. and ends at 1 p.m.
+The workshop is held at the George Eastman Museum, 900 East Avenue, Rochester, NY.
+Directions can be found here.

-Lodging: Lodging for the first night in Rochester is not included in the workshop tuition; participants must make their own arrangements for this first night.
+Lodging: Lodging is not included in the cost of the workshop; participants must make their own arrangements.
 The host hotel for workshops held at the George Eastman Museum is the East Avenue Inn & Suites, eastaveinn.com.
 This hotel is about a fifteen-minute walk from the museum.
 The East Avenue Inn & Suites also provides transportation to and from the airport.
-Room rates begin at $119 per night.
+Room rates begin at $109 per night.
 Reservations can be made by calling (800) 559-8039.
 When calling to make a reservation, please mention you are taking a workshop at the George Eastman Museum to get this special rate.

 During the workshop, the museum may take and use images, still or video, for educational and promotional purposes.